 We performed our own global research with our 2020 State of Emotional Intelligence Report to find out the impact of EQ on leadership.
 Through our survey, we discovered that emotionally healthy leadership is a top indicator of organizational success.

-Research shows that EQ is a differentiator between great leaders and average ones.
+Research shows that EQ is the differentiator between great leaders and average ones.
 Author, psychologist and science journalist Daniel Goleman studied executives at nearly 200 companies and found EQ to be twice as relevant to performance in comparison with both IQ and technical ability.
 At top levels, EQ accounted for a 90-percent difference between the best and the rest.

-2. self-regulation: the ability to control or redirect disruptive impulses.
+2. Self-regulation: the ability to control or redirect disruptive impulses.

-These combined skills help leaders be confident and candid, develop and retain talent, manage cross-cultural sensitivities, become more persuasive, assess their own strengths and weaknesses realistically, gain trust, become comfortable with ambiguity and open to change, commit to the organization and create change.
+These combined skills help leaders to be confident and candid, develop and retain talent, manage cross-cultural sensitivities, become more persuasive, assess their own strengths and weaknesses realistically, gain trust, become comfortable with ambiguity and open to change, commit to the organization and create change.

 Because these components are interconnected, the good news is that honing your ability in any one area improves upon them all.
 October is Emotional Intelligence Awareness Month, so what better time to get started?

 Join us at an upcoming Search Inside Yourself program to strengthen these core competencies and learn how they can make you a great leader.